kjosib/sophie/docs/goals.rst

 The next increment will probably focus on one of:

+* Better error messages, particularly for parse engine.
 * String-oriented functions (by way of the new FFI) and a 99-bottles-of-beer demo.
+* Simple (nay, even simplistic!) console interaction
 * Better error display.
-The abstract interpreter brings
-* Simple (nay, even simplistic!) console interaction

 Open Design Problems:
 ---------------------